 The Student Welfare Office is mandated to improve the student experience in the university.
 The office handles student’s accommodation services, reception of new students, student leadership development, management of residence life and the general welfare of students at the university.
 We ensure that as a student you have a conducive living and learning environment.
 We can help with the following: assist with the registration and enrolment process provide information, guidance and resolution on financial enquiries and provide information on financial aid options provide assistance and production of academic documents assist with enquiries on all elements of the student record support with appointment diagnosis and appointment bookings with services guidance and information on how to access and use all Student Services resources and how to understand University procedures support and information to assist with welfare issues

 Coming to BUAN might be your first time living away from where you grew up.
-Whatever you choose, you will find a range of safe welcoming and friendly options home from home.
+Whatever you choose, you will find a range of safe welcoming and friendly options for accommodation.
 We have five hundred and forty-four (544) beds on campus.
-And we guarantee that one of them will be yours for your first year – just as long as you accept our offer as your first choice and submit your accommodation application by the deadline.
+Each applicant who wishes to stay on-campus must submit an application for accommodation immediately upon receiving their admission and they will be notified about the outcome of their application well in time before the commencement of the semester.
 Most of the accommodation is on sharing basis, but both male and female students have different blocks.
 There are a few hostel blocks which collectively can accommodate one hundred and eighty-two (182) students on a non-sharing basis.
 Each of the blocks has a common room where the students can relax and watch TV or play one of the several in-door sporting activities.
 There is also a laundry with several washing machines for students under the care of the Student Representative Council (SRC).
-Some of the hostel blocks have wardens’ flats attached to them, which house some hostel wardens.
-The hostel wardens have their initial substantive jobs but have volunteered to assist in the student affairs.
-It is an extension of the Dean of Student Affairs services to the students and stays on campus near the hostels in order that they may attend to the general student needs.
+Some of the hostel blocks have wardens’ flats attached to them, which house some Resident Assistants.
+The Resident Assistants have their initial substantive jobs but have volunteered to assist in the student welfare services.
+It is an extension of the Director, Academic and Student Affairs' office to provide accommodation and other services to students and they stay on campus near the hostels such that they may attend to the general student needs.